 A cremation must be conducted in a public cemetery and cannot be conducted until permission to cremate the corpse has been signed by an officer of the trustees of the cemetery (ss 129, 130 C&C Act).
 A cremation can be undertaken outside a cemetery but only with the consent of the Secretary (ss 131–141).
 Ashes can be deposited in a public cemetery; however, there is no requirement to place them in one.
 If they are deposited in a public cemetery, it may be in perpetuity or for a limited tenure not exceeding 25 years (s 128 C&C Act).

-Every person who cremates or assists in the cremation of a corpse in any cemetery or other place without the necessary consent or permission will be guilty of a misdemeanour, and on conviction may be liable for a fine of up to 600 penalty units or imprisonment for up to five years.
+Any person who cremates or assists to cremate a corpse in any cemetery or other place without consent or permission is guilty of a misdemeanour; the penalty is a fine of up to 600 penalty units or imprisonment for up to five years.

 Permission by an officer of the trustees of a cemetery will not be given until the officer has received an application in the form prescribed by subsections 131(2) and (3) of the C&C Act (form 3 sch 1 Cemeteries and Crematoria Regulations 2015 (Vic) (“C&C Regulations”)).
 This application is usually filled in by the executor or nearest surviving relative.
 It covers such matters as the relationship of the applicant to the deceased, the circumstances of death, directions, if any, by the deceased regarding the disposal of the body and the objections, if any, of near relatives to the cremation of the deceased.

 Form 3 must also be accompanied by a form as set out in form 4 schedule 1 of the C&C Regulations – signed by a doctor who did not sign the “notification of death” form under subsection 37(2) of the BDMR Act – that it is appropriate that the body be cremated.